-2. Define an inversion (not just a neighboring one), and prove that if an inversion exists at all, a neighboring inversion exists.
+2. Define an inversion (not just a neighboring one), and sketch the key points in a proof that if any inversion exists, a neighboring inversion exists.

 3. Give upper- and lower-bounds on the number of inversions in A.

 4. Give a "measure of progress" for each iteration of the loop in terms of inversions.
 (I.e., how can we measure that we're making progress toward terminating the loop?)